daniellittledev/Blog/src/content/posts/type-safe-hypermedia-controls.md

 resolve<none, AccountResource>(resource._links.self)
 ```

+_Note: In Typescript, you are able to pass through a generic function as a parameter.
+The `resolve` parameter makes use of this to compose (an instance of) fetch and the request/response types._

 The `ResolvedRelationship` makes it convenient to access the `href` and other metadata if you only have access to the hypermedia model.

 ```typescript